addiscoders/First-Portfolio-Project/README.md

 ### 1. Calendar Heatmap
 - Implement a calendar heat map that dynamically adjusts based on the selected month from a slicer
 - Each day on the calendar should be color-coded to represent sales volume, with darker shades indicating higher sales
-- Implement tool tips to display detailed metrics (sales, orders, quantity) when hovering over a specific day
+- Implement tool tips to display detailed metrics (Sales, Orders, Quantity) when hovering over a specific day
+### 2. Sales Analysis by Weekdays and Weekends
+- Segment sales data into weekdays and weekends to analyze performance variations
+- Provide insights into whether sales patterns differ significantly between weekdays and weekends
+### 3. Sales Analysis by Store Location
+- Visualize sales data by different store locations
+- Include month-over-month (MoM) difference metrics